UncleJunVIP/Mortar/README.md

 ***

-### Apache / nginx mod_autoindex & Arbitrary HTML Tables
+### Megathread / Apache / nginx mod_autoindex & Arbitrary HTML Tables

-Mortar comes pre-configured for three different server types.
+Mortar comes pre-configured for three host types.

-1. Apache
+1. Megathread
-2. nginx
+2. Apache
-3. Rapscallion
+3. nginx

 These three defaults simplify the configuration process as they have default rules for parsing and cleaning the HTML tables.
 Don't worry you are not tied to these three options.